 Women’s emotional bonding mechanism must be sufficiently enduring to motivate them to care for children over decades.
 This bonding mechanism stems from women’s nurturing instincts and has nothing to do with sexual rewards.
 Men’s emotional bonding mechanism is much weaker, allowing them to leave the family to pursue their own interests.
 The key motivating factor for a man on returning home is knowing that his partner will offer him regular intercourse.
 Men love their children but they are not motivated to devote their lives to raising them, to the exclusion of all other pursuits.

 Women get emotional payback in other (non-sexual) ways.
 Women experience nurturing love.
 Women want to share their lives with a companion who is interesting to be with and who is interested in them.
-Women see love as giving not taking.
+Women see love as being about giving not taking.
 Women are motivated by nurturing instincts and the opportunity to care for others.
-Women obtain emotional rewards from demonstrating affection and by caring for someone else.
+Women obtain emotional rewards from demonstrating affection and by caring for a lover.

 Sex is only one way in which people give and receive love, so although it is very important, it is not the only way to develop or express intimacy.
 (Jonathan Lenbuck 2013)